Kaoru Moto: Soldier

 Ten months before the Japanese attack on Pearl Harbor, he joined the US Army in March 1941.

 Moto volunteered to be part of the all-Nisei 100th Infantry Battalion.
-This army unit was mostly made up of Japanese Americans from Hawaii and the mainland.
+This army unit was mostly made up of Japanese Americans from Hawaii.

 On July 7, 1944, Moto was serving as a private first class in the 100th Infantry Battalion.
 On that day, near Castellina Marittima, Italy, he single-handedly silenced two enemy machine gun positions while acting as a scout, and then destroyed a third despite being seriously wounded.
 For his actions in battle, he was awarded the Army's second-highest decoration, the Distinguished Service Cross.

 Moto left the Army while still a private first class.
 He died at age 75 and was buried at the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.

 A 1990s review of service records for Asian Americans who received the Distinguished Service Cross during World War II led to Moto's award being upgraded to the Medal of Honor.
 In a ceremony at the White House on June 21, 2000, his surviving family was presented with his Medal of Honor by President Bill Clinton.
 Twenty-one other Asian Americans also received the medal during the ceremony, all but seven of them posthumously.